shoopygames/shoopy-energy/README.md

-# 🦉 Shoopy-Minter
+# 🦉 Shoopy-Energy

-Shoopy-Minter is a Rust-based mining interface for the Shoopy Treasure Hunt Game.
+Shoopy-Energy is a Rust-based mining interface for the Shoopy Treasure Hunt Game.
 It connects to the [Shoopy-Rig](https://github.com/shoopygames/shoopy-rig) (a modified version of XMRig) to mine RandomX-based energy and tracks in-game progress in real-time.

 ## Features